OlaOlagunju/portfolio/README.md

 ## [Project 4: Analyzing NYC High School SAT Scores](https://github.com/OlaOlagunju/SAT_Scores_Project)
-- Investigated SAT Scores of 363 High schools in 32 Districts using python pandas.
+- Exploratory Data Analysis (EDA) of SAT Scores from 363 High schools in 32 Districts.
 Included alternative High schools in New York City and established association with socio-economic factors in each district
 - Ascertained that African-American and Hispanic students were statistically (16%) more likely to perform worse in SAT exams, due to their residence in low income districts
 - Discovered that schools in more suburban areas (Staten Island & Queens) were likely to perform better in SAT exams than those in the city.
 Likewise schools with larger class sizes (public schools) perform better than schools with small class sizes